 This is nostalgia at its finest, at least for this Midwestern-raised girl.
 The savory hamburger takes center stage, as it should, though thinly sliced mushrooms and a handful of onions bulk up the mix and help to slip some veggies into the meal.
-The sauce has a deep tomato flavor and a slight sweetness.
-That splash of cider vinegar is the final touch to bringing out all the flavors in each chewy bite.
+The sauce has a deep tomato flavor and a slight sweetness that I love.
+A splash of cider vinegar is the final touch to bringing out all the flavors in each chewy bite.
 It's good to know that some things are still as good as we remember.

-adapted from Favorite Recipes from First United Methodist Church of Still Water, Minnesota
+Adapted from Favorite Recipes from First United Methodist Church of Still Water, Minnesota

 1 pound ground beef

-1 medium onion, chopped
+1 medium onion, chopped small

-2 celery stalks, chopped
+2 celery stalks, chopped small

 2 cloves garlic, minced

-8 ounces tomato sauce
+8-ounce can tomato sauce

 1/4 cup ketchup

-1 Tablespoon cider vinegar
+1-2 tablespoons cider vinegar

-1 1/2 teaspoons Worcestershire sauce
+1/2 tablespoon Worcestershire sauce

 1/8 teaspoon black pepper